 Sleep deprivation has also been associated with the Chernobyl nuclear power plant meltdown, Exxon Valdez oil spill, and the space shuttle, Challenger, explosion.

-Excessive Daytime Sleepiness is a non-specific symptom.
+Excessive Daytime Sleepiness, sometimes also referred to as "Hypersomnia", is a non-specific symptom.
 There are several potential causes of EDS.
 EDS is difficult to assess objectively.
 There are several questionnaires available to assess EDS.
 One of the most popular questionnaires is the Epworth Sleepiness Scale (ESS).
 This scale uses eight questions composed of eight scenarios.
 The user rates the likelihood of falling asleep from 0 -3 points per scenario.
 The total is tallied up to a highest sleepiness score of 24.

 Excessive daytime sleepiness (EDS) is usually a symptom of a condition.